TheIcyTornado/AI-Video-Censorship/README.md

 ## License

 This project is released under the **MIT License**.
-You are more than welcome to use, modify, and distribute it with proper attribution.
+You are more than welcome to use, modify, and distribute it in the right way.